Sam Loves Stories

 It wasn't a miracle.
 But it was the first time Sam could predict a situation – and that gave him control.

-How We Use Social Stories
+How We Use Companion Stories

 - The first day of school